Wolfenstein: The Old Blood: Development

 The existence of Wolfenstein: The Old Blood was first acknowledged by Bethesda Softworks on 4 March 2015, through the release of an announcement trailer.
 Footage of the game was showcased at PAX East on 6–7 March 2015.
 Though initially announced to only be available digitally, it was later confirmed that the game would also receive a physical retail release in Europe, Australia and New Zealand.

 The development team initially planned to create a series of individual downloadable content (DLC) packs, but later decided to change this to a standalone expansion pack.
-When this decision was made, development on two of the DLC was already underway, and the team decided to merge the two DLC into one standalone game.
+When this decision was made, development on two of the DLCs was already underway, and the team decided to merge the two DLCs into one standalone game.
 During this process, some members of the team experimented with creating artwork of the game in the style of movie posters from the 1960s, resulting in the inspiration to make the game have a "B movie vibe", though the game also took inspiration from films such as The Dirty Dozen (1967) and Where Eagles Dare (1968).
 The development team's decision to make the game a prequel was to allow players to experience the game without playing previous titles in the series.
 It also allowed the team to explore concepts that were mentioned in The New Order.
 For the game, the team aimed to focus on gameplay.
 "It's something you can just play through and immediately have fun", said executive producer Jerk Gustafsson.
 The team also tried to create different route possibilities within the combat spaces, offering a balance between stealth and action sequences.